Meet Our Team

 Tania Heap, Ed.D.

-Dr. Tania Heap is the Director of Learning Research and Accessibility based in the Center for Learning Experimentation, Application, and Research (CLEAR) at the University of North Texas (UNT).
+Dr. Tania Heap is the Sr. Director of Learning Research and Accessibility based in the Division of Strategic Educational Alliances (SEA) at the University of North Texas (UNT).
 She has been involved in digital learning initiatives in different capacities for 20 years.
-Her background is in practice-based research in learning technology, design and methods in educational research with human participants, digital accessibility and Universal Design for Learning, faculty development, and instructional design for high-enrollment online classes and MOOCs.
+Her background is in practice-based research in learning technology, design and methods in educational research with human participants, digital accessibility and Universal Design for Learning, scholarship of teaching and learning (SoTL), and instructional design for high-enrollment online classes and MOOCs.

 Audon Archibald, Ph.D.